cfdude/claude-maca/LEARNING.md

 ## Introduction

 This guide is designed for someone who works extensively with AI but has never trained a model before.
-We'll go from **absolute basics to production deployment** using the MACA research applied to your mortgage/home loan business domain.
+We'll go from **absolute basics to production deployment** using the MACA research framework.

-**Real-World Goal**: Train an LLM that gives consistent, accurate advice about home loans, refinancing, and mortgage products for Highway.ai customers.
+**Real-World Goal**: Train an LLM that gives consistent, accurate responses through multi-agent consensus alignment.
+Examples in this guide use a mortgage/financial advisory domain, but the techniques apply to any domain.

 ---